allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 This can cause a huge impact on responsiveness of the application.
 We run a few tests on our service in which we fed the cache with millions of entries, and after that we started to send requests to the REST endpoint, which was performing only some static JSON serialization (it didn’t touch the cache).
-For empty cache, this endpoint responsiveness was max 10ms for 10k rps.
-After the fed it was ***more than a second*** for 99 percentile.
+For empty cache, this endpoint’s responsiveness was max 10ms for 10k rps.
+After we started feeding data, it was ***more than a second*** for 99th percentile.
-Metrics indicated that there were over 40 mln objects in the heap anf GC mark and scan phase took over four seconds as well.
+Metrics indicated that there were over 40 mln objects in the heap and GC mark and scan phase took over four seconds as well.
-The test showed us that we needed to skip GC for cache entries if we wanted to meet our requirements related with response times.
+The test showed us that we needed to skip GC for cache entries if we wanted to meet our requirements related to response times.
 How could we do this?
 There were two options.
 GC is limited to heap, so the first one is to go off-heap.
 There is one project which can help with that, called [offheap](https://godoc.org/github.com/glycerine/offheap).
 It provides custom functions `Malloc()` and `Free()` to manage memory outside the heap.